kennykb/NYbuildings_repair/README.md

 message would be a good start toward that documentation) on the Wiki.
 Following that, I'll pull the trigger only if it appears that I have community buy-in.

+## Update 2022-07-18 03:20Z

+The code as now committed carries out the first two steps of this process, without yet creating and organizing changesets.

+The discovery of the `AlexCleary` user id came as something of a surprise, and reveals a huge additional volume of data that disagree with NYSGIS.
+Not all the changesets have yet been successfully downloaded and analyzed.
+The ones that have been show:

+   * 18791 addresses with street names that differ
+   * 25622 addresses with city names that differ
+   * 102 addresses with housenumbers that differ
+   * 118 addresses with postcodes that differ

+The list of affected counties has also expanded greatly.
+Counties that are known to have imported addresses that disagree with NYSGIS are Cattaraugus, Cayuga, Chautauqua, Clinton, Essex, Fulton, Hamilton, Herkimer, Jefferson, Livingston, Montgomery, Nassau, Ontario, Oswego, Saint Lawrence, Saratoga, Schuyler, Steuben, Suffolk, Tioga, Tompkins, Warren, and Wyoming.

+Most of the street names in disagreement can be accounted for by the previously noted systemic issue of discarding prefix and suffix from street names, so that 'West Main Street' would become just 'Main' and so on.

+There are numerous systemic issues with cities, which appear to be that the city name was derived from intersecting the address with a political boundary, rather than looking up the postal address.
+In particular:

+   * 2281 buildings have `addr:city=St. James` which needs to be spelt out `Saint James`.

+   * 1743 buildings have `addr:city=Setauket-East Setauket`, which
+     NYSGIS refines to `East Setauket`.

+   * 1709 buildings in East Northport, ZIP code 11731, are misidentified as `addr:city=Commack`.

+   * 1271 buildings in ZIP code 11713 are identified as `addr:city=North
+     Bellport`.
+USPS specifically calls out "North Bellport" as an unacceptable city name for that ZIP code and requires "Bellport", which the city name in the NYSGIS data supplies.

+   * 1142 buildings in ZIP code 11772 are identified as `addr:city=North
+     Patchogue`.
+Here again, USPS specifically calls out "North Patchogue" as an unacceptable value and requires simply "Patchogue", which NYSGIS supplies.

+   * 1079 buildings in ZIP code 11968 have `addr:city=Shinnecock
+     Hills`.
+Shinnecock Hills does not have its own post office, and USPS requires "Southampton," which once again NYSGIS supplies.

+There are a couple of dozen more cases like this, where either a village does not have its own post office, or else the postal service boundary does not follow the political boundary.
+In all the ones I've looked at, NYSGIS is right and OSM is wrong.

+There are also a number of one-off values that suggest memory corruption when one or another of the imports was conducted.
+It is hard to explain a city name of `7733e+001 WARR01094012915`, `20170510JLevandowskiII`, `43` or `ek` in any other way.